How to Calculate Maximum Demand (MD): A Malaysian Guide

 See your demand as it builds

-CobiNeural records demand at 30-minute and finer resolution, surfaces the maximum demand for each period, and flags the coincident loads behind every peak — so you can act before a spike is locked into next month's Capacity and Network charges.
-For the wider cost-reduction playbook, see cutting TNB maximum demand charges, and book a demo to see your own load profile.
+CobiNeural records demand at 30-minute and finer resolution, surfaces the maximum demand for each period, and flags the coincident loads behind every peak, so you can act before a spike is locked into next month's Capacity and Network charges.
+For the wider cost-reduction playbook, see cutting TNB maximum demand charges, and for the full story of what your meter measures and why, the Electricity Fundamentals course builds it from first principles.
+Book a demo to see your own load profile.

 Tariff figures reflect TNB's RP4 schedule effective 1 July 2025; confirm current rates against the official TNB tariff schedule.